acetaminophen, pheniramine, and phenylephrine (cont.)

 IN THIS ARTICLE

-What should I discuss with my healthcare provider before taking acetaminophen, pheniramine, and phenylephrine (Flu & Severe Cold Night Time, Theraflu Cold & Sore Throat, Theraflu Flu & Sore Throat, Theraflu Nighttime Severe Cold)?
+What should I discuss with my healthcare provider before taking acetaminophen, pheniramine, and phenylephrine (Flu & Severe Cold Night Time, Theraflu Cold & Sore Throat, Theraflu Flu & Sore Throat, Theraflu Nighttime Severe Cold, Theraflu Sinus & Cold)?

 It is not known whether acetaminophen, pheniramine, and phenylephrine will harm an unborn baby.
-Do not use this medicine without your doctor's advice if you are pregnant.
+Do not use cold or allergy medicine without a doctor's advice if you are pregnant.

-This medication may pass into breast milk and may harm a nursing baby.
+This medicine may pass into breast milk and may harm a nursing baby.
 Antihistamines and decongestants may also slow breast milk production.
-Do not use this medicine without your doctor's advice if you are breast-feeding a baby.
+Do not use cold or allergy without a doctor's advice if you are breast-feeding a baby.

-How should I take acetaminophen, pheniramine, and phenylephrine (Flu & Severe Cold Night Time, Theraflu Cold & Sore Throat, Theraflu Flu & Sore Throat, Theraflu Nighttime Severe Cold)?
+How should I take acetaminophen, pheniramine, and phenylephrine (Flu & Severe Cold Night Time, Theraflu Cold & Sore Throat, Theraflu Flu & Sore Throat, Theraflu Nighttime Severe Cold, Theraflu Sinus & Cold)?

 Do not take more of this medication than is recommended.
 An overdose of acetaminophen can damage your liver or cause death.